 Solutions: Ergonomic Home Offices

 Companies like Herman Miller have seen increased demand for ergonomic furniture, as remote workers seek to create healthier work environments.
-This trend stresses the growing awareness of the need for physical well-being in video contexts.
+This trend stresses the growing awareness of the need for physical well-being in tech contexts.

 Movement